glasscharlie/mc-exercise/FUBAR.md

 Would you rather fight a horse-sized duck or 100 duck-sized horses?

-have you heard about the restaurant in outer space? great food but no atmosphere
+have you heard about the restaurant in outer space? great food but no atmosphere.

+Atheism is a non-prophet organization.